TeamJM/journeymap-api/docs/howto.md

 =============================

 1. Using the following gradle configuration above, your mod will load journeymap and the api in your development environment.
+2. Run Minecraft in your development environment.
+Forge will load JourneyMap and your mod, and the JourneyMap API will activate your plugin.